 People want a safe, clean, vibrant downtown they can be proud of.
 After all, great cities have great downtowns.
-In furtherance of this goal, my FY 2023 budget proposes doubling the Metro Bike Unit adding a sergeant and five officers.
-This will increase the presence of officers during evenings and on weekends when entertainment venues are thriving.
+In furtherance of this goal, my FY 2023 Adopted Budget doubles the Metro Bike Unit adding a sergeant and five officers.
+This has already increased the presence of officers during evenings and on weekends when entertainment venues are thriving.

-The FY 2023 budget proposes \$300,000 to allow for increased trash removal, daily pressure washing of sidewalks, as well as more frequent street sweeping.
+The FY 2023 Adopted Budget includes \$300,000 to allow for increased trash removal, daily pressure washing of sidewalks, as well as more frequent street sweeping.

-\$300,000 is being proposed in this FY 2023 budget to promote special events and parades unique to downtown, and other entertainment districts such as the Tower District.
+\$300,000 in the FY 2023 Adopted Budget will promote special events and parades unique to downtown, and other entertainment districts such as the Tower District.

 This coming year, plans are underway at Chukchansi Park to replace the turf, install a recycled water delivery system, paint the stadium, and other facility improvements as required by Major League Baseball.
-These improvements will enhance the fan experience and, hopefully, draw more people downtown. \$2.7 million is being proposed in the FY 2023 budget.
+These improvements will enhance the fan experience and, hopefully, draw more people downtown. \$2.7 million is included in the FY 2023 budget.

-In order to expose more young adults to all our downtown has to offer, a free Trolley service is being planned that will take people from South Stadium and the Brewery District, north through the Cultural Arts District, Tower District, Fresno City College, ending at Campus Pointe next to Fresno State. \$161,400 is being proposed in the General Service Department for the purchase and maintenance of two trolleys and provides for contract operators.
+In order to expose more young adults to all our downtown has to offer, a free Trolley service is being planned that will take people from South Stadium and the Brewery District, north through the Cultural Arts District, Tower District, Fresno City College, ending at Campus Pointe next to Fresno State. \$161,400 was proposed in the General Service Department for the purchase and maintenance of three trolleys and provides for contract operators.
 Services are anticipated to begin in spring of 2023.